45+ Grants for School Field Trips in 2026: The Ultimate Funding Guide for Teachers

 4. A “Copy-Paste” Proposal Template to send to your Principal or PTA.

-Educator’s Note: This guide focuses specifically on travel.
-If you are looking for general funding for classroom supplies, technology, or your own professional development, check our comprehensive master guide on Grants for K-12 Teachers.
+Administrator’s Note: This guide focuses specifically on travel.
+If you are looking for general funding for classroom supplies, technology, or campus renovations, check our comprehensive master directory on K-12 School Facility & Program Grants.

 Topics